-- ✓ Clean up and compile a credible consumer database

-- ✓ Disconnect fraudulent consumers, in all respects

-- ✓ Provide and replace water meters

-- ✓ Reconnect and ration water to consumers

-- ✓ Migrate to solar street lighting

-- ✓ Clean up the indigent register

-- ✓ Source funding from National Departments

-- ✓ Rehabilitate our environment

-- ✓ Improve tourist attraction

-- ✓ Make a foot print on local economic development

-- ✓ Update the water distribution register

-- ✓ Deal with employment costs in particular posts that are not budgeted
+- ✓ The writing off the old debt that has been identified following the data cleansing exercise and maintenance of the consumer database - ✓ Disconnect fraudulent consumers, in all respects - ✓ Provide and replace water meters to address water losses - ✓ Provide and replace electricity meters to address electricity losses - ✓ Upgrade of street lighting - ✓ Source funding from National Departments - ✓ Rehabilitate our environment - ✓ Improve tourist attraction - ✓ Make a foot print on local economic development - ✓ Update the water distribution register

-- Review all budget related policies as soon as possible to circumvent high tariff increases and ensure the policies are mSCOA compliant

-- ✓ Using funds for purposes they are meant for and have time-lined implementation plans
+- ✓ Review all budget related policies as soon as possible to circumvent high tariff increases and ensure the policies are mSCOA compliant - ✓ Using funds for purposes they are meant for and have time-lined implementation plans - ✓ Ward IDP

-- ✓ S&T usage needs verification and approval.
-Fraudulent claims should stop

-- ✓ Ward IDP

 I would like to thank all members of this Council, including all representatives of all political parties and all members of the administration for their contributions made.
-A budget is defined as "a plan for spending money wisely" and the administration under the Municipal Manager and the CFO and his team are trying to install strict fiscal discipline.
+A budget is defined as "a plan for spending money wisely" and the administration under the Municipal Manager and the Acting CFO and her team are trying to install strict fiscal discipline.
 I would further like to thank all members of the public who assisted and took part in putting the municipality on the winning path.
 Every input, suggestion and all active participation is valued.
 Abaqulusi Municipality is an example of what can be achieved with a partnership of an active and participating community and a responding Council.
 We must never forget that this is the purpose of local government and that we are mere servants placed here to serve our community.
 I would also like to thank all sectors of the community who still need upgrading of services and facilities who have been patiently waiting with us to achieve it.
 Trust us we are equal to the task.